Traffic Ops - Installing¶

-- CentOS 7
+- CentOS 7+

-- Access to Centos Base and epel repositories
+- Access to CentOS Base and EPEL repositories

 - Access to The Comprehensive Perl Archive Network (CPAN)

-to the appropriate section of this file.
-Edit the
+host all all 192.0.2.1/32 md5to the appropriate section of this file.

-/var/lib/pgsql/9.6/data/postgresql.conffile to add the approriate listen_addresses or
+/var/lib/pgsql/9.6/data/postgresql.conffile to add the appropriate listen_addresses or

 listen_addresses = '*', set